rhamenator/ai-scraping-defense/README.md

     ```

 4. **Generate Secrets:**
     Run the secret generation script to create passwords for the database, Admin UI, and other services.
 It writes a `kubernetes/secrets.yaml` file and prints the credentials to your console.
+If you used `interactive_setup.py` above, this step has already been performed.

     *On Linux or macOS:*